 Description Snake Bite / Animal Attack

 Priority Significant

-Summary of response and impact Warn students of risks; monitor student behavior.
-First Aid Officers to assist
+Summary of response and First Aid Officers to assist

+impact

-Proposed actions Adults and students to be aware of their surroundings and the presence of animals (in particular snakes) at location.
-Education Officer and teachers to assess response ranging from monitoring patient to calling 000.
-Expected level of risk after controls put in Moderate / High place
+Proposed actions Adults and students to be aware of their surroundings and the presence of animals at location.
+Education Officer and teachers to assess response ranging from monitoring patient and supervising others, to calling 000.

+Expected level of risk Moderate

+after controls put in place